websecurify/node-vortex/README.md

 1. Each plugin is loaded via node's `require`.
 2. The module is inspected for two functions `getVortex` (takes priority) and `vortex`.
-	a. `getVortex` is used to retrieve an object that exposes a `vortex` function, which is useful when you want to manipulate the Vortex environment.
+	a. `getVortex` is used to retrieve an object that exposes a `vortex` function.
 	b. `vortex` is used when you want to execute the plugin at later stage.
 3. Before execution the plugin is invoked via a call to `vortex` function.
 The following parameters are passed:
 	a. opt - command line options